w0006887/modules/README.md

 # modules

+First of all, all the content pages, including this one, are supposed to be [rendered by Jekyll](https://proftak.github.io/modules).
+If the URL on your browser is `https://github.com/...`, click the link in the previous sentence!

 This is a `GitHub` repository that hosts Prof. Tak's instructional content.
 The majority of the content is located at [his site](http://dtkb.org/~auyeunt/teaches/modules).
 However, some newer content is being developed here.
 Some older content is being converted into GitHub Markdown format.

 The [directory](directory.md) is automatically regenerated whenever there is an update to the module files.
 For the [GitHub workflow to work](https://docs.github.com/en/actions/using-workflows), the heading of a module should follow this template: